-Do not fertilize at planting time; instead allow the plant to reestablish itself before trying to stimulate growth.
-We typically recommend NutriPak® Controlled Release Fertilizer Packets as fertilizer at time of planting.
-This product is a pre-measured, slow-release fertilizer which provides fertilizer over a three year period.
+Do not fertilize at planting time; instead allow the plant to establish itself before trying to stimulate growth.

 Typically, if properly planted, trees do not need to be staked.
 Avoid staking if possible.
 2" wide polypropylene strapping (or similar material) is the preferred material to use to stake trees.
 A wide soft material helps minimize any abrasion of trunk tissue.
 Plan on removing staking material in about 1 year if tree is firm in its planting state.